microsoft/TypeScript-Handbook/pages/Advanced Types.md

 declare function interfaced(arg: Interface): Interface;
 ```

-A second more important difference is that type aliases cannot be extended or implemented from (nor can they extend/implement other types).
+Type aliases couldn't be extended or implemented from (nor could they extend/implement other types), in older versions of TypeScript.
+As of version 2.7, type aliases can be extended.
+Teams developing React applications sometimes choose to use `Type` aliases over `Interface`.

 Because [an ideal property of software is being open to extension](https://en.wikipedia.org/wiki/Open/closed_principle), you should always use an interface over a type alias if possible.

 On the other hand, if you can't express some shape with an interface and you need to use a union or tuple type, type aliases are usually the way to go.